Reebzoetam/GSoC-HumanAI-Driving-Simulator/README.md

 ## How to Run the Files

 1) Ensure you have all necessary libaries and dependencies before running the code in this repository.
 The required libraries can be found [here](/requirements.txt).
 2) Download data_handling.py and data_manipulation.py from the [final_scripts folder](/final_scripts/) into the same directory.
-3) Download/copy the folder of .mp4 videos you want to process into the same directory as data_handling.py and data_manipulation.py.
-You should name the folder "video_files" if you don't want to directly edit the 'folder_name' variable in data_handling.py.
-Otherwise, feel free to change 'folder_name' into whatever your folder is already named.
+3) Ensure that your desired folders to contain your outputs exist.
 4) Run data_handling.py first to obtain a csv file from your folder of .mp4 videos with all the necessary data to run data_manipulation.py.
-This csv file will be named after the last 4 characters of your first video file and end with "_analysis.csv".
-This will appear in a newly generated folder in the same directory called "transcripts". data_handling.py also automatically prints the contents of the transcript and the timestamps into the output for your convenience. .wav files for each corresponding .mp4 video file will also appear in a newly generated folder in the same directory called "audios".
+You will be prompted to select an input file/folder and an output folder where your csv file will be placed.
+This csv file will be named after the last 4 characters of your first video file and end with "_analysis.csv". data_handling.py also automatically prints the contents of the transcript and the timestamps into the output for your convenience.
 5) Run data_manipulation.py.
-This will take your newly generated csv file and create another csv file in the "transcripts" folder containing the time_bucket, word_count... negative_conf values.
+You will be prompted to select an input csv file and an output folder where your csv file and plots will be placed.
+The new csv file will contain time_bucket, word_count... negative_conf values.
 The histogram and stacked bar chart plots mentioned previously will also appear as a pop up.

 ## Challenges